mkafonso/THE-boring-project/README.md

 ## About the project

-`THE-boring-project` is Web 3.0 social network to connect with your favorites content creators - Solidity, React and Node.js.
+`THE-boring-project` is Web 3.0 social network to connect with your favorites content creator.

 Breaking away from the limitations of traditional social platforms, THE-boring-project provides a cutting-edge environment where users can engage, discover, and support the creators they admire most.
 Discover a world where you can truly be part of your favorite content creators' journey.